NZFS Investigation into Hepatitis A Continues: Frozen Berry Consumption

 Advice For Customers

-New Zealand Food Safety (NZFS) are currently investigating a potential link between several cases of Hepatitis A in the community and the consumption of frozen berries.
+New Zealand Food Safety (NZFS) are currently investigating a potential link between cases of Hepatitis A in the community and the consumption of frozen berries.

 New Zealand Food Safety’s advice to consumers is to: